-As an apprentice, you are required to spend 20% of your contracted hours, during your apprenticeship, on off-the-job activities that directly relate to your apprenticeship.
-The 20% off-the-job activity cannot be part of your usual work, however, your employer can utilise some of this 20% by employing the you to undertake projects within the organisation, so long as it would not be part of your normal role.
+As an apprentice, you are required to spend a minimum of 6 hours per week on average during your apprenticeship, on off-the-job activities that directly that directly relate to your apprenticeship.
+The off-the-job activity cannot be part of your usual work, however, your employer can utilise some of this time by deploying you to undertake projects within the organisation, so long as it would not part of your normal role.

 It's important to note that an apprenticeship is not solely an academic programme; the academic programme and corresponding qualification is just one element of an apprenticeship.
 There are different and additional commitments and expectations required of both you and your employer.